cschnick/RobbyForWindowsPrototype/README.md

 Robby uses keyboard input to change states whereas the RPi version will use lights in the pinball machine to trigger states.

-Robby uses threading a config file.
+Robby uses threading and a config file.

 On the Windows version, keyboard input is used to trigger the events to alter the light show as follows: